 A few things may seem like a good idea to do on graduation day, but will work best if you plan a little ahead.

 - Pick out an appropriate outfit to wear under your graduation robe or gown.
-Your school will most likely let you know what type of attire is approved so give yourself at least a few weeks to buy or select an outfit and remember that you'll most likely be taking pictures prior to the ceremony and after.
+Your school will most likely let you know what type of attire is approved in their graduation dress code, so give yourself at least a few weeks to buy or select an outfit and remember that you'll most likely be taking pictures prior to the ceremony and after.

-- Have your speech prepared if you're speaking at the ceremony and bring a few copies in case you lose one.
+- If you're speaking at the ceremony have your speech prepared, with an inclusion of your class' graduation slogan if you chose one, and bring a few copies in case you lose one.
 Set them by your gown the night before so you don't forget.